-Forget the resorts, Yas Island is where it’s all happening in Abu Dhabi!
+Yas Island is the home for family entertainment in Abu Dhabi!

-Finally, we have a complete go-to destination for family adventure and activity – and my luck its right here on our door step in Abu Dhabi – in fact, it’s only 10 minutes from Abu Dhbai Intertnational Airport and just over an hour from Dubai International Airport.
+Finally, we have a complete go-to destination for family adventure and activity – and my luck it’s right here on our doorstep in Abu Dhabi – in fact, it’s only 10 minutes from Abu Dhabi International Airport and just over an hour from Dubai International Airport.

-Plenty of big brand restaurant names like Shake Shack and Cheesecake Factory – even a Rogo Restaurant where your food arrives on a roller coaster.
-Some family favourites include Giraffe and if you like your spices, Lemongrass.
-(Psst – see our Entertainer special offer below!)
+Plenty of big brand restaurant names like Shake Shack and Cheesecake Factory – even a Rogo Restaurant where your food arrives on a roller coaster (update 2018 this is now sadly gone – we are waiting for its replacement).
+Some family favourite restaurants in Yas Mall include Giraffe and Black Tap (think mega freak shakes) and if you like your spices, Lemongrass.

 The icing on the cake though has to be the giant slide inside Virgin Megastore, hours of free fun!